Nova Scotia Veterinarian

 Favourite and most fulfilling about working in veterinary medicine: “Knowing that you are helping both pets in need, and also the owners who are struggling to find veterinary care.”

-Our Pictou County Vet Clinic Team
+Our Pictou County Veterinary Hospital Team

 • A woman in veterinary attire, wearing a dark gray scrub top with 'Tartan Tails Veterinary Hospital' logo, smiling, and wearing a colorful headband with red floral pattern.